How to Automate Your Business Operations: The Complete Build for $60K–$120K Operators

 Day 11-12 (Automation #1): Build workflow (3-4 hours)

-Connect tools, set up triggers, configure actions, and define error handling.
-Use the tool documentation.
-Don’t rush.
-Take breaks when stuck.
+Connect the tools, set up the triggers, configure the actions, and define how errors are handled.
+Use the tool’s documentation, don’t rush, and take short breaks when you get stuck.

 Day 13: Test in sandbox environment (1 hour)